Kalakshetra Manipur: Mission

-The main objective: To study, revive and project the culture of Manipur through the art of theatre and to set highest standards of performance to match not only the best in India but the world theatre scene.
+The main objective is to study, revive and project the culture of Manipur through the art of theatre and to set the highest standards of performance to match the best in India and the world theatre scene.

-Kalakshetra Manipur believes in the notion of a workshop that is a laboratory or research theatre rather than a production company it began its experiment in a continuous process of 'renewal of ancestral tradition' for a contemporary cultural expression as they are all the progeny of an ethno - social tradition of Manipur.
-The artists of the group endeavored to learn afresh the native lore traveling throughout the nook and corner of Manipur and strengthened their creative will.
+Laboratory

-They created the performances for the 'work-in-progress' shows rather than 'Public Theatre'-a finished production for public exhibition.
+Kalakshetra Manipur believes in a workshop that serves as a laboratory, rather than a production company. it pursues a continuous process of 'renewal of ancestral tradition' for contemporary cultural expression.
+The artists of the group endeavored to learn afresh the lore of Manipur.
+They perform 'work-in-progress' shows rather than 'Public Theatre'-a finished production for public exhibition.